functional programming & fold

 To illustrate, I’ll run through a basic programming task and compare the equivalent implementations in Java “But Java is object-oriented!11!”

 Yes.
-These two paradigms are not mutually exclusive, and there is no question that Java is imperative.
+These two paradigms are not mutually exclusive, and there is no question that Java is imperative. and OCaml.

 Here is the task: